fabriziogiordano/policy/terms-of-service.md

 Vimeo is used by a lot of great people.
 Great people like to communicate and share thoughts and comments.
 Vimeo provides channels, groups, forums and other means for user communication and discussion.

-Just like with user names, don't choose a channel or group name that impersonates somebody else, that is obscene or objectionable, or that is someone's brand or trademark - we'll remove or change it.
+Just like with user names, don’t choose a channel or group name that impersonates somebody else, that is obscene or objectionable, or that is someone's brand or trademark - we'll remove or change it.

-Don't use channels, groups, comments or forums to plug goods or services.
+Don’t use channels, groups, comments or forums to plug goods or services.

 VIMEO offers users the ability to create "channels" or "groups" focused on a particular area of interest, and also offers access to Forums as part of the Services.
 A "Forum" refers to a bulletin board, virtual community or other means for users to engage in public commentary or discussion, which may be found in various areas of the Vimeo Site, including within channels and groups.
 You may make "comments" throughout the Vimeo Site, sharing your opinions about others' content or send messages to individual users, as applicable.
 Channels, groups, comments and Forums are offered for, non-commercial use only.
 You shall not, without VIMEO's express written approval, distribute or otherwise publish via any of the Services any material containing any solicitation of funds, promotion, advertising, or solicitation for goods or services.